-The spectacular luxury hotel, Svart, is starting to take shape at the foot of the Svartisen National Park in Nordland.
-And it won't just have a beautiful exterior: The architects of Snøhetta promise that it will be the world's first energy-positive hotel above the Arctic Circle.
+The spectacular luxury hotel Svart is starting to take shape at the foot of the Svartisen glacier in Nordland.
+And it won’t just get a beautiful exterior: The architects of Snøhetta promise that it will be the world’s first energy-positive hotel north of the Arctic Circle.

 Published: 13 February 2018